 Accessibility reviews conducted by the Office of Digital Accessibility are available for a range of digital products and services, including electronic documents, internal and external websites, digital platforms under consideration for purchase, and web- and mobile-based applications.
 Digital Accessibility Consulting Engineers will review the product using a combination of automated accessibility tools, manual testing techniques, and selected assistive technology applications to evaluate the technical and functional accessibility impact.

-It takes approximately two weeks to complete an assessment after the request is assigned to a member of our team.
+It takes approximately two to three weeks to complete an assessment after the request is assigned to a member of our team.
 You will receive an email confirmation once your request has been assigned.
 For questions regarding the review timeline, please contact our office.

 Please note - the Accessibility Review Process is NOT the same as User Acceptance Testing.